JoeLumbley/Animation/README.md

     End If
 End Sub
 ```
-- This event is triggered at regular intervals (every 15 milliseconds).
+- **What It Does**: This event is triggered at regular intervals (every 15 milliseconds).
 It updates the animation frame and redraws the form.
+- **Why It Matters**: Continuous updates are essential for smooth animations and user interaction.

+---

 ### OnPaint Method